 Cristina Tzintzún Ramirez was a progressive candidate running to represent Texas in the U.S. Senate.
 After my time as a volunteer on Beto’s historic 2018 run, I knew I wanted to be involved the next time around.
 I contributed to design and communications for the Cristina for Texas campaign, helping build a campaign identity from just a logo.

-Delia is a local Democrat running for office here in Denton County in 2020.
+Delia is a local Democrat running for office here in Denton County.
 Her campaign had already hit the ground running with a temporary logo, and I joined the team to create a new logo for Delia’s bold campaign.
 Along with the logo, I put together a basic brand and style guide to empower other volunteers to use the new design elements and help deliver a consistent message.
 Additionally, I adapted the logo for use on shirts, buttons, stickers, and signage.
-I’ll have a full look at the Delia campaign project later this year.
+This branding go on to be used in her County Commissioner, Mayoral, and County Party Chair campaigns.

 Hilary Turner is one of the many candidates I’ve worked with through Creative Support Team, on things ranging from printed materials to logos.
 This is an unused logo concept for the Turner campaign.
 In addition to this logo, I adapted a hand-drawn logo for use prior to working on a new brand.